-This year it was Gerald Henderson and rookie Michael Kidd-Gilchrist, with injured Tyrus Thomas throwing Jordan entry passes.
-Everyone left smiling, and maybe a little more savvy about basketball, too.
+This year it was Gerald Henderson and rookie Michael Kidd-Gilchrist, with the injured Tyrus Thomas throwing Jordan entry passes.
+Everyone left smiling, and maybe a little more savvy about basketball too.

 Hes the best ever to play and hes still got that competitive nature.
 He always feels he can help you, said team captain Henderson.
 We played one-one-one.
 Thats always fun.
 He wants to win.

-How much does a 49-year-old Jordan have left?
+How much does the 49-year-old Jordan have left?